Incubators or business sponsors often compare managing a business to driving a car or stirring a boat.

 A financial report is useless if it’s not clear.
 Nobody will understand it or worse not even read it.
 Data visualization with efficient and clean indicators will improve the analysis and thereby the decisions driven by the financial compilation.
 Financial professionals will greatly improve customer satisfaction by providing information that is easy to digest.
 This is why you will need a large array of visualization widgets to showcase financial indicators in the most interactive and comprehensive fashion.

 Pushing reports on a regular basis to the right people is quite useful.
 Alerting them on important events is even better.
 Some indicators, especially in finance, require short term reactions especially when large investments are involved.
 Collaborative features will ensure that relevant financial insights are seen and used to inspire CFO and other key players to make the best decisions.

-Let me wrap this up with a concrete example of a clothing brand whose most sales were happening online: they use real time financials tracking on the product references promoted on their website to negotiate with the corresponding suppliers at the best conditions possible.
-In this type of cases, real time financial tracking is often completed by powerful models in predictive analytics.
+Let me wrap this up with a concrete example of a clothing brand whose most sales were happening online: they use real-time financials tracking on the product references promoted on their website to negotiate with the corresponding suppliers in the best conditions possible.
+In this type of case, real-time financial tracking is often completed by powerful models in predictive analytics.

 So, what’s your reporting situation?

 If you don’t have a BI tool to help you monitor your business data and performance, you can always signup for ClicData 15-day free trial.

 You can create as many dashboards as you want and even use our financial dashboard examples with your own data.